rlawrenc/cosc_304/labs/lab7/java/assign/setup/setup.md

 <img src="imgs/open_folder.png">

 3. Download and install Docker ([here](https://www.docker.com/products/docker-desktop)).
-This is necessary for running the PHP web application and a Microsoft SQL server instance.
+This is necessary for running the web application and a Microsoft SQL server instance.

 4. Open a command line window and navigate to the directory of your starter code.
 If you are using VSCode, you can do this by pressing Ctrl + \`.
 If you are not using VSCode, you can use your system's terminal.
 On Windows, this would be `cmd.exe` and on MacOS, this would be `terminal.app`.
 The image below shows an instance of VSCode with the terminal open.